Bhasfe/Hangman/README.md

 In *main.py*, the askWord function selects a random word in word_database and asks it to user.

-I am looking forward your recommendations and comments :)
+I am looking forward your suggestions and comments :)